Easter Sunday – April 17

 In the United States, greeting cards were first introduced in 1866 by Esther Howland and became popular after 1880.
 Before this time, people would send letters or have their own holiday cards printed, but now they can ship from Canada to US.

 The tradition of sending Easter greetings may have originated with children drawing pictures on eggs or other natural objects and giving them as gifts to each other on Easter morning.
 However, with the rise of smart phones and tablets, people are finding it difficult to send cards and letters to their friends and family members.
-Thus, a mail forwarding service is rapidly becoming an essential service.
+Thus, a international package forwarding service is rapidly becoming an essential service.

 A mail forwarder allows you to send your greetings without using email or social media platforms.
 It is a convenient way for people who are far away from their friends and family members to stay connected with them on special occasions like Easter.